 The State of Maryland allows, but does not require, that freshwater criteria be adjusted based on water hardness.
-The freshwater water quality criteria for the protection of aquatic life for cadmium, chromium, copper, lead, nickel, and zinc were calculated using the minimum hardness value (70 milligrams per liter [mg/L]), which was applied to both samples as a conservative evaluation of water quality.
+The freshwater water quality criteria for the protection of aquatic life for cadmium, chromium, copper, lead, nickel, and zinc were calculated using the minimum hardness value (60 milligrams per liter [mg/L]), which was applied to both samples as a conservative evaluation of water quality.
 The hardness-adjusted criteria were more conservative than the non-adjusted values for the surface water samples.

 Results of the water quality characterization are summarized in Table 3.
 Hardness and nutrients were reported at similar concentrations between both surface water samples.
-The total phosphorus concentration was 0.051 mg/L at RB-01 and was not detected at RB-02.
-The TSS concentration was 10 mg/L at RB-01 and 6.1 mg/L at RB-02, and ammonia was 0.12 mg/L at RB-01 and 0.051 mg/L at RB-02.
-TKN was not detected, and the nitrate concentration was 1.2 mg/L at RB-01 and at RB-02.
-Nutrient concentrations in the fall 2018 sampling event generally fall within the range of concentrations from the previous four sampling events (spring 2016, fall 2016, spring 2017 and spring 2018) at RB-01 and RB-02.
+Total phosphorus and TKN were not detected at either location.
+The TSS concentration was 4 mg/L at RB-01 and 5.4 mg/L at RB-02.
+Ammonia was detected at a concentration of 0.048 mg/L at RB-01 and was not detected at RB-02.
+The nitrate concentration was 1.4 mg/L at both RB-01 and RB-02.
+Nutrient concentrations in the spring 2019 sampling event generally fall within the range of concentrations from the previous five sampling events (spring 2016, fall 2016, spring 2017, spring 2018, and fall 2018) at RB-01 and RB-02.

-Of the 16 tested metals, nine were detected in one or both surface water samples (aluminum, arsenic, chromium, copper, iron, lead, manganese, nickel, and zinc).
+Of the 16 tested metals, five were detected in one or both surface water samples (antimony, arsenic, copper, manganese, and nickel).
 None of the metals were detected at concentrations that exceeded acute or chronic freshwater criteria.
-Metal concentrations in both samples generally fell within the range of, or were less than, concentrations reported in the previous four sampling events (Table 3).
+Metal concentrations in both samples generally fell within the range of, or were less than, concentrations reported in the previous five sampling events (Table 3).